 Please see the information under Planning Your Visit with Us for directions, advisories, and more helpful information.

+By registering for this program you are agreeing to follow all our light control procedures before, during, and after the program.
 We operate in a very unique, special setting where we operate a public program while surrounded by larger astronomical research telescopes observing incredibly faint, distant objects.
 Astronomical research is the primary reason for the founding of Kitt Peak and it can only continue if strict steps are taken to control stray light.
 From start to the end of the program, you are required to follow our procedures to reduce and redirect stray light.
 We will have you line up your vehicle in a particular caravan formation, cover your headlights, require everyone to wait until the end of the program for departure as a single group, and restrict your use after sunset of light emitting devices such as cell phones, cameras, and tablets.
 Please note that no one may leave early.
 More details are provided at check in time.
 You may only participate in this program if you adhere to these and other policies that allow scientific research to continue alongside this public program.
 If you are unwilling to follow these procedures, please do not make a reservation for a night program and consider only visiting us for a daytime tour.